 VII.
 Rethink Your Idea of Church Based Training

 Rethink about it.
 Rethink about its value.
 Rethink about how much has happened since the beginning of the year.
 In just a number of months ago.
-Have you had any other time in your life that more important spiritual things happened, than in the last several months when you were leading a CBLT group?
+Have you had any other time in your life that more important spiritual things happened, than in the last several months when you were leading a group?

 Get your minds off minimum funds and onto maximum quality.
 There are a number of us that think of money, money, money.
 Sunday school conference, “How are we going to pay for it?”
 “How much money do we need?”
 You had eight pastors for your pastors’ conference.
 For your Sunday-school teachers conference you probably had forty.
 No problem!
 You already had experience.
 With that experience, you can do better.